devsingh-code/devsingh-code/README.md

 </p>

-👨‍🎓 Currently, I am working in Infosys Ltd. as a Technology Analyst.
-I am responsible for developing scalable, clean and reusable Python codes for the projects I am working on.
-In addition to that, I have 2.5 yrs experience in working with Django and Django REST Framework.
+👨‍🎓 Currently, I am working in Infosys Ltd. as a Senior Associate Consultant in Data Domain.
+I am responsible for developing scalable, clean and reusable Python codes for the projects I am working on.I recently switched to Data Science and Analytics stream 1.5 yrs back.
-I have also integrated Django with Front-end technologies including Javacript, React, BootStrap4, HTML & CSS.
+I have also integrated Django with Front-end technologies including Javacript, BootStrap4, HTML & CSS.
 Currently I am on my path to learn Data Science.
 Hopefully Google tensorflow certified developer in some time.